MPCA is accepting applications for 42 full-time AmeriCorps members!

 Members serve with local governments, nonprofit organizations, and educational institutions statewide.
 Members serve 40 hours a week for 11 months, from late September 2018 through late August 2019.

 Learn more and apply.
-Application deadline is June 18.
+Application deadline extended to June 29

 Currently there are 40 Minnesota GreenCorps members serving at 40 host sites around the state.